jcarletto27/cncjs-pendant-ps3/README.md

 * Improvements to README documentation
 * Works with any joystick (not just PS3)
     * This has a small loss of functionality compared to the original version as rumble and battery status are not available
-    * Also fixes the problem of node-hid not working without extra compiles
+    * Also fixes the problem of node-hid not working without extra compiles, and eliminates need to adjust udev for non-root controller access.
 * Handles clone PS3 controllers (see --clone)
 * New debugging features (see --fakeSocket and --verbose)
 * Auto-reconnect to pendant if connection fails